-A report is prepared and presented quarterly to Council on the activities of the organization, its programs and services, and major capital projects.
+A report is prepared and presented quarterly to Council on the activities of the organization and its programs and services.
 The report provides financial highlights for the quarter and includes summaries of revenues and expenses for municipal, utility and developer operations.
-The third quarter report also included summaries of major capital projects, which inform the starting point for this plan, as well as the 10-year Capital Plan.